Mayingjun20179/DeepMNE/README.md

 # DeepMNE
-Code and data of DeepMNE algorithm
-DeepMNE: Deep Multi-network Embedding for lncRNA-Disease Association prediction
+The Code and data of "Deep Multi-network Embedding for lncRNA-Disease Association prediction"

 Data: